-The weather on the third morning in Iceland was different from the previous days.
+The weather on the third morning in Iceland differed from the previous days.
 It was cloudy and windy.
 The aim was to explore the beautiful Snæfellsnes peninsula and to see as much as possible.
 The peninsula is about 90 km long and graced by a magnificent mountain range of high, rugged peaks formed by the force of the glacier.
-After breakfast, we drove to Stykkisholmur harbor to go on a boat trip to see puffins.
-But it was really windy and the sea was rough, so we decided not to take this two hour trip.
+After breakfast, we drove to Stykkisholmur harbor on a boat trip to see puffins.
+But it was windy, and the rough sea, so we decided not to take this two-hour trip.

-From Stykkisholmur, we drove to the south coast of Snæfellsnes peninsula.
+From Stykkisholmur, we drove to the south coast of the Snæfellsnes peninsula.
 We stopped at the beautiful wooden church Búðakirkja and another pretty but newer church in Stadarstadur.
-All the churches in Iceland that we saw were really lovely and welcoming.
+All the churches in Iceland that we saw were charming and welcoming.

 The next stop was Hellnar, a picturesque spot overlooking a rocky bay.
 We had lunch at Fjöruhusid Cafe.
 The cafe is at the harbor.
-The soup tasted like homemade.
+The soup tasted homemade.
 The view of the stormy sea was stunning.
-At the harbor, we picked some lava stones-very glabrous and oval.
-Now those stones are in a cactus-pot covering the soil.
+At the port, we picked some lava stones-very glabrous and oval.
+Now those stones are in a cactus pot covering the soil.

-From Hellnar, we decided to drive the mountain road in order to get as close to Snæfellsjökull as possible.
-The icecap Snæfellsjökull is actually an active volcano.
-Snæfellsjökull is famous as it is exploited in Jules Verne’s fantasy tale “Journey to the Center of the Earth”.
-It is believed that Snæfellsjökull is one of the seven main energy centers on Earth.
-Poets, writers, and artists have often visited the glacier to search for inspiration and energy.
+From Hellnar, we decided to drive the mountain road to get as close to Snæfellsjökull as possible.
+The icecap Snæfellsjökull is an active volcano.
+Snæfellsjökull is famous as it is exploited in Jules Verne’s fantasy tale “Journey to the Center of the Earth.”

 Dinner at the hotel was again fabulous.
 Nothing could taste better here than fresh seafood.
-In conclusion, about the Snæfellsnes peninsula we can say that the landscape here is diverse and magical.
-The Peninsula was definitely different from other areas we visited during our short Iceland trip.
+In conclusion, about the Snæfellsnes peninsula, we can say that the landscape here is diverse and magical.
+The peninsula differed from other areas we visited during our short Iceland trip.